Vyral/base-template/_posts/2022-10-24-where-our-housing-market-is-heading.md

 tags:
   - Market Update
   - Real Estate
-excerpt: An update on the housing market and how it’s normalizing like in 2019.
+excerpt: An update on the housing market and how it’s normalizing to 2019 levels.
 enclosure:
 pullquote: The market is normalizing.
 enclosure_type: video/mp4